-Partnership Completed: The partnership with the College of Education, provided a full-time program coordinator position.
-The grant funded position and partnership has ended coupled with the estimated \$20,000 program support is keenly felt in our office and service delivery.
+Coca Cola Scholarship Exhausted: The partnership with Coca Cola foundation was put on hold and the scholarship was suspended due to exhaustion of funds.
+The partnership has ended coupled with the estimated \$20,000 program support is keenly felt in our office and service delivery.